Georgia tourism industry ravaged by coronavirus showing signs of rebirth

 “Since the governor partially lifted the stay-at-home order, it’s just been phenomenal,” said Jerry Brown, executive director of the Alpine Helen/White County Convention & Visitors Bureau.

-Helen is the type of day trip being promoted by the state Department of Economic Development’s Tourism Division, which launched a four-week test last month of Explore Your Georgia, a digital program that encourages Georgians to visit in-state destinations.
+Helen is the type of day trip being promoted by the state Department of Economic Development’s Tourism Division, which launched a four-week test in July of Explore Your Georgia, a digital program that encourages Georgians to visit in-state destinations.

 Mark Jaronski, the state agency’s deputy commissioner overseeing tourism, said Georgians are now traveling 200 miles to 300 miles despite the pandemic.
 The goal of the new program is to promote in-state attractions as an alternative to traveling out of state.